 A. Regulation Purpose

-- To establish appropriate guidelines for conduct by all employees.
+1. To establish appropriate guidelines for conduct by all employees.

 B. Code of Ethics

-- No employee shall use, or allow to be used, his or her position at the College, or any information not generally available to members of the public, which the employee receives in the course of or by reason of the employee’s office or employment, to secure financial gain, unwarranted privileges, advantages or employment for himself or herself, his or her immediate family members, or any other person or party.
+2. No employee will use, or allow to be used, his or her position at the College, or any information not generally available to members of the public, which the employee receives in the course of or by reason of the employee’s office or employment, to secure financial gain, unwarranted privileges, advantages or employment for himself or herself, his or her immediate family members, or any other person or party.

-- No employee shall accept from any person, directly or indirectly, or through another person or party, any gift, favor, service, employment or other things of value under circumstances from which it might be inferred that the gift will influence the employee in the discharge of his or her duties at the College.
+6. No employee will accept from any person, directly or indirectly, or through another person or party, any gift, favor, service, employment or other things of value under circumstances from which it might be inferred that the gift will influence the employee in the discharge of his or her duties at the College.
 Nevertheless, officers and employees, during the course of their official duties, may accept meals which are offered as part of a meeting or event so long as all attendees of such meeting or event are also provided such meals.

-- No full-time employee of the College shall engage in continuing outside employment that (a) constitutes a conflict of interest, (b) occurs at a time when the employee is expected to perform his or her assigned duties, or (c) diminishes the employee’s efficiency in performing his or her primary work obligation.
+11. No full-time employee of the College will engage in continuing outside employment without prior approval from the Vice President or the highest-level supervisor below the President in the division, or from the President for employees who reporting directly to the President.
+No full-time employee of the College will be approved for continuing outside employment that (a) constitutes a conflict of interest, (b) occurs at a time when the employee is expected to perform his or her assigned duties, or (c) diminishes the employee’s efficiency in performing his or her primary work obligation.
+Full-time employees will complete and submit the Outside Employment Form within thirty (30) days of employment and at least annually thereafter.
+If outside employment status or hours will change from what was approved, it must be submitted for prior approval.

-*Family members are immediate family (spouse, civil union or domestic partner, child, parent, sibling), relatives who are identified by familial relationship names (ex: grandparent, aunt, uncle, cousin, niece/nephew) and those related by marriage (ex: in-law, stepchild/stepparent).
+*Family members are immediate family (spouse, civil union or domestic partner, child, parent, sibling), relatives who are identified by familial relationship names (ex: grandparent, aunt, uncle, cousin, niece/nephew) and those related by marriage (ex: in- law, stepchild/stepparent).

 V. Responsibility for Implementation